jeremy-code/dotfiles/README.md

 chezmoi init jeremy-code --apply
 ```

 Ideally, inspect either shell script before running them to ensure they are safe to run.
-This will be the easiest attack vector since afterwards, packages installed in [`homebrew-core`](https://github.com/Homebrew/homebrew-core) will be verified using cryptographic attestations of build provenance due to the enabled `$HOMEBREW_VERIFY_ATTESTATIONS` environment variable in [`home/dot_config/homebrew/brew.env.tmpl`](home/dot_config/homebrew/brew.env.tmpl) (see [Homebrew](#homebrew) for more details).
+This will be the easiest attack vector since afterwards, packages installed in [`homebrew-core`](https://github.com/Homebrew/homebrew-core) will be verified using cryptographic attestations of build provenance since `$HOMEBREW_VERIFY_ATTESTATIONS` is enabled in [`home/dot_config/homebrew/brew.env.tmpl`](home/dot_config/homebrew/brew.env.tmpl) (see [Homebrew](#homebrew) for more details).

 ## Configuration